webpro/SpringbokJS/README.md

 ## AMD

-SpringbokJS is compatible with AMD setups.
-This means you can also write HTML like this:
+SpringbokJS is compatible with AMD setups:

 	<div data-module="modules/myWidget"></div>

-When the `define` function is detected (i.e. AMD is supported), it will use it to load your AMD compliant modules.
+Bring your own AMD loader: the `require()` function will be used to load the module.

 ## Installation

 * Include springbok.js
 * Put `data-module` with module references in HTML
-* Make sure module references return objects that can be instantiated using `new`
+* Make sure modules are objects that can be instantiated using `new`

 ## Configuration options